Janice Huff: Education

 Huff graduated from Florida State University in Tallahassee, Florida with a major in meteorology.
-While at FSU, Huff joined Alpha Kappa Alpha sorority.
+While attending, she was a Student Trainee in Meteorology for the National Weather Service forecast office in Columbia, South Carolina.

 Career

 In 1982–83, Huff was a weekend meteorologist at WTVC, the ABC affiliate in Chattanooga, Tennessee.

-In 1983, she was a meteorologist/science reporter at WRBL, Columbus, Georgia.
+In 1983, she became chief meteorologist/science reporter at WRBL, Columbus, Georgia.

 In 1985, she received the American Meteorological Society's Seal of Approval for Television Weathercasting.

-In 1987, she began work as an on-air meteorologist at KSDK, St. Louis, Missouri and covered the Crystal Apple awards there.
+In 1987, she began work as the on-air morning meteorologist at KSDK, St. Louis, Missouri, where she received an Emmy award for "Best Weathercaster" in 1988.

-In April 1991, she went on to the NBC affiliate, KRON in San Francisco where she was an on-air meteorologist and hosted "Bay Area's Best Bets."
+In April 1990, she went on to the NBC affiliate, KRON in San Francisco where she became chief meteorologist and hosted "Bay Area's Best Bets."
 While at KRON, she was also named a "Clean Air Hero" by the American Lung Association for her work in promoting cleaner air and healthier lungs.

-In 1992, she introduced the nationally syndicated "Weather School" program to the Bay Area, which promotes science education with an emphasis on meteorology.
+In 1992, she introduced the nationally syndicated "Weather School" program to the Bay Area, which promoted science education with an emphasis on meteorology.